 Using the Cruising Guide to New Caledonia on a Windows Tablet.

 Our guides only work on Ipads or Android tablets by wirelessly connecting the tablet to a PC or Mac that has our guides running on it.
-For info on how to do this see this tutorial.
+For info on how to do this see this tutorial (you will need to login to your member's account).

 Our guides work fine on Windows 10 Tablets.
 Many Windows 10 tablets are now very inexpensive - often less than half the price of an Ipad - and they run all the other thousands of Windows programs including yachting programs, like the navigation programs OpenCPN, MaxSea and Navionics.